dev1ousss/be2_apifromspec/README.md

 }

 ```
-It is possible to add additional entities.
+It is possible to add more entities.

 The entities described above must be implemented in the PostgreSQL relational database.
 According to the resulting tables, you must use DAO (Data Access Objects) objects in the project to retrieve data in the repositories.

-**Important**: You need to pick the optimal type in the DBMS to store the data (For each column field)!
+**Important**: You must choose the optimal type in the DBMS to store the data (for each column field)!

 **Tip**: For unique identifiers use UUID/GUID type.

-You need to implement popular types of HTTP requests (GET, POST, PUT, DELETE, PATCH).
+You need to implement common types of HTTP requests (GET, POST, PUT, DELETE, PATCH).

 - For clients:

-    1. Add a client (json is input, corresponding to the structure described above).
+    1. Add a client (json is input, according to the structure described above).

     2. Delete a client (by its identifier).

-    3. Get clients by first and last name (parameters — first and last name).
+    3. Get clients by first and last name (parameters - first and last name).

-    4. Get all clients (In this request it is necessary to provide optional pagination parameters in the request line: limit and offset.).
-If these parameters are missing, return the whole list.
+    4. Get all clients (In this request it is necessary to specify optional pagination parameters in the request line: limit and offset.)
+If these parameters are missing, the whole list will be returned.

-    5. Change the client's address (parameters: Id and new address as json according to the format described above).
+    5. Change client address (parameters: Id and new address as json according to the format described above).

 - For products:

-    1. Add a product (json is input, corresponding to the structure described above).
+    1. Add a product (json is input, according to the structure described above).

-    2. Decrease the quantity of the product (the id of the product and how much to decrease is given as an input).
+    2. Decrease the quantity of the product (the id of the product and how much to decrease is given as input).

     3. Get the product by id.

-    4. Getting all the available products.
+    4. Get all available products.

-    5. Deleting a product by id.
+    5. Delete a product by id.

 - For suppliers:

-    1. Add a supplier (json is input, corresponding to the structure described above).
+    1. Add a supplier (json is input, according to the structure described above).

-    2. Change the supplier's address (parameters: Id and new address as json according to the format described above).
+    2. Change the address of the supplier (parameters: Id and new address as json according to the format described above).

     3. Delete a supplier by id.